aadi1405/aadi1405/README.md

 ## Hellooo, I'm Aadila! 👋

-- Masters in Engineering Management - Data Analytics & Machine Learning Student at Duke University (May 23')
+- Masters Engineering - Data Analytics & Machine Learning Student at Duke University (May 23')
 - Enhancing my technical skills while learning how businesses work!
 - Computer Science and Engineering graduate from BITS Pilani
 - 💻 Here to have some fun with tech! #WomenInSTEM